-Welcome back from your time away!
-We hope you've had a rewarding and happy experience studying off-campus.
+We hope you've had a rewarding and positive experience studying and living off campus.

 For many returning students, the return "home" is the most challenging part of studying off campus.
 While you expect to encounter cultural adjustment challenges -- or to feel culture shock -- when you go to a different culture, you don't expect to feel it when you return home or to campus.
 But you've been changed by the experience and you look at things differently.
 In most cases, you're more independent and mature.
 We hope that the materials here will help you think through this phase of cultural adaptation and will encourage you to reflect on your learning and the impact you experiences will have on you now that you are back on campus.

 - Complete your program and academic evaluations in the Questionnaires section of your Studio Abroad application file

 - Your grades will not be posted to your SLU transcript until you've submitted the evaluations and the Registrar has received your grades.